Skip to content

 Do penguins live at the North Pole?

 No, penguins do not live at the North Pole or anywhere in the Arctic.
-All 18 penguin species are found exclusively in the Southern Hemisphere.
+All living penguin species are found exclusively in the Southern Hemisphere.
 The northernmost wild penguins are the Galapagos penguins, which live right on the equator.
 The absence of penguins in the Northern Hemisphere is largely evolutionary — penguins evolved in the Southern Hemisphere and never naturally colonized northern waters.
 The ecological niche that penguins fill in the south is occupied by birds like puffins and auks in the north, though these are not closely related.

 Related Species